chandanhpcic/docs/source/manual/settingsmenu.rst

 Logging / targets
 ----------------------

-With OPNsense version 19.7, syslog-ng for remote logging was introduced.
+With Reticen8 version 19.7, syslog-ng for remote logging was introduced.
 If you want to benefit from all new features and already have the legacy system available, please remove all remote logging from **System->Settings->Logging** and go to **System->Settings->Logging / targets** and *Add* a new *Destination*.